Skip to main content

 • If you use Leave Processing to import leave from a Third-Party system, Leave Processing uses the Period End Date as the date to import leave up to.
 You can change the Period End Date after you have completed Leave Processing to import the correct leave.

 • When you update leave in Update Leave Entitlements and End of Pay you change the date the leave is updated to reflect the correct end date.
-The date entered into Leave Entitlement Date is the date Leave based on Contract Hours will accrue to.
-Leave based on Hours worked will use the Period End Date as the Prorata date but accrues based on the number of hours included in the transaction.
+The date entered into Leave Entitlement Date is the date leave based on contract hours will accrue to.
+Leave based on hours worked will use the Period End Date as the Prorata date but accrues based on the number of hours included in the transaction.

 • On Pay Advice, use the Display Options tab to change the start and end dates to reflect the actual start and end dates of the period.